“There is no armour against chance.”

 Mantles are constructed with helion and no additional helion is required to power them.

-Mechanics: The process of opening Mantle stasis jar and activating it requires an Intellect + Technology check.
+Mechanics: The process of opening Mantle stasis jar and activating it requires an Intellect + Technology check with a difficulty of 20.
 After that however, donning the Mantle requires no special ability or procedure; the host simply needs to submerge some part of their flesh in the fluid medium holding the Mantle.
 Once the Mantle has been donned the wearer gains the benefits of the armour provided.
 Obtaining additional benefits requires the formation of a bond between the symbiont and the host.

 Advancement: The player can spend experience to advance the Mantles level at a cost of new level multiplied by 7.